psDevUK/jekflix-template/_posts/2020-10-17-Revisiting-A-Previous-Component.md

 ## Conclusion

   Not that I don't have enough to deal with (I have 4 daughters) the challenge of adding the one additional parameter requested was super tricky to pull off, I encourage you to have a butchers of the JSX file included with the module to see all the magic behind the component.
  Adding the ability to select a specific start date did take numerous builds, and also involved me tweeting **BoSen29** who is based outside the UK so this was an international call for help, and he was kind enough to send me some links which would ultimately lead to me solving the puzzle.
 This request was on Friday, and I managed to pull it off by Saturday morning, so I was really happy with the results, despite this taking me lots more goes than I initially planned to actually nail this.
-I looked at the main website of this component which
-[can be found by clicking on this link](https://reactdatepicker.com/) and noticed there were some cool additional props I could add so [went to this documentation page on all of the props available on this component](https://github.com/Hacker0x01/react-datepicker/blob/master/docs/datepicker.md)
+I looked at the main website of this component which [can be found by clicking on this link](https://reactdatepicker.com/) and noticed there were some cool additional props I could add so [went to this documentation page on all of the props available on this component](https://github.com/Hacker0x01/react-datepicker/blob/master/docs/datepicker.md) and added these as additional parameters to the component to allow further customisation of the component, and get it to behave how you want it to for the users accessing your dashboard.
  I hope this has been a good read and that this component will find it's way to your dashboard.